 Essentially, determining whether or not a stroke is a volley depends on if the ball has bounced and how you swing the racquet.
 If your swing follows through across your body or starts by swinging the racquet from behind the shoulders, then it is not a volley.

-Even though the ball has bounced first, a half volley stroke can still be considered a volley because of the racquet positioning and hitting method.
-The last significant distinction is that the ball should be hit before it reaches its apex height off of the bounce.
+Even though the ball has bounced first, a half volley can still be considered a volley because of the shorter swing and hitting method.

-When To Use a Half Volley
+When To Use A Half Volley

 Hitting a half volley may not be too difficult, but getting the ball to land where you want it to, is another matter.
-Pin point accuracy with half volleys is the hardest thing for newer tennis players to master.
+Pinpoint accuracy with half volleys is the hardest thing for newer tennis players to master.

 How Do You Hit A Half Volley In Tennis?

-In reality the half volley is more of a “block” type of shot than a swing.
+In reality, the half volley is more of a “block” type of shot than a swing.
 If you’re swinging through on a half volley, chances are you’re doing it wrong.

 So how should you properly hit a half volley in tennis?

 From a technique stand, keeping your elbows in is super important.
-This is what allows you to not over swing and turn it into a ground stroke.
+This is what allows you to not overswing and turn it into a groundstroke.

 Remember, the half volley is a short block or rebound shot that doesn’t require much power for it to be effective.
 You’re using the previous shot’s own momentum to create the rebound effect on your half volley.